 Content marketing, though not a new tactic, is one that many companies get wrong.
 Because it takes time to create something of value, many companies look for any easy way out.
 Don’t!
 Take the time to create good, valuable content and you will reap the benefits.

-For an in-depth look at content marketing, check out the following blog posts:
+For an in-depth look at content marketing, check out the following blog post: 3 Types of Interactive Content to Boost Your Marketing

-4. Get Social with Your B2B Digital Marketing Strategy
+4. Get Social with Your B2B Digital Marketing Strategies

 Social media has taken the world by storm.
 It’s changed the way we communicate, socialize, meet people, network—the list goes on.
 It’s also changed how we market our businesses.